endodoug/endodoug.github.io/_posts/2016-03-28-admob-demo.md

         }
       }

-I set the `bannerView` on a storyboard using the autolayout pins and recommended sizes for banner ads.
-Next I cntr dragged for the @IBOutlet connection and entered the code above.
+I set up the `bannerView` on a storyboard using the autolayout pins and recommended sizes for banner ads.
+Next I control dragged for the `@IBOutlet` connection and entered the code above.
 Use Google’s sample `adUnitID` for your `bannerView` until you’re ready to go live.

-> You should also be aware of the App Transport Security privacy feature of iOS 9, it could effect the ads being served and its easily resolved [iOS 9 Considerations](https://developers.google.com/admob/ios/ios9 "iOS 9 Considerations for AdMob")
+> You should also be aware of the App Transport Security privacy feature of iOS 9, it could effect the ads being served and its easily resolved with [iOS 9 Considerations](https://developers.google.com/admob/ios/ios9 "iOS 9 Considerations for AdMob").

 ## Interstitial Ad